-3CR is bringing you a series of special broadcasts featuring recordings of live performances from Make It Up Club and other experimental and improvised Australian music.
-The show is produced by Nat Grant from the Make It Up Club Collective.
+This show has been produced by Nat Grant from the Make It Up Club Collective since August 2019.
 The Make It Up Club is committed to nurturing, presenting and promoting avant-garde improvised music and sound performance of the highest conceptual and performative standards, regardless of idiom, genre, or instrumentation.